abinit/abinit/doc/mkdocs-user-guide/respfn.md

     coordinates.
 Sorry for the possible confusion ...

 These electric-type perturbations are also characterized by two numbers:
-"ipert" being natom+1 for the ddk perturbation and natom+2 for the electric field, and "idir" being 1, 2 or 3, as for phonon perturbations.
+*ipert* being natom + 1 for the ddk perturbation and natom + 2 for the electric field, and *idir* being 1, 2 or 3, as for phonon perturbations.
 Although the possibility of electric field characterized by a non-zero wavevector is envisioned for a future version of the code, at present only homogeneous fields are considered.
 So the wavevector of the electric field type